-Name and type of charity: Cancer Research and Genetics UK (registered charity no. 1121512), and its agency Recycle Proline Ltd
+Name and type of organisation/s: Cancer Research and Genetics UK (registered charity no. 1121512), and its agency Recycle Proline Ltd

 Fundraising method: Charity bags